The Purpose of This Case Study

 - Smush — image optimiser and compressor to improve page speed

-Once all the design decisions has been made on font style combinations and colours etc… I applied all my design decisions to my ‘page template’ in Brizy, built it out, so it’s ready to be used and replicated on all pages of my site.
+Once all my design decisions has been made, I applied them to my ‘page template’ in Brizy and built them out, so it’s ready to be used and replicated on all pages of my site.

 I looked at my project task list each morning to get an overview of what I still needed to do.

-I repeated this process everyday during the writing phase to keep moving down my project task list in order to complete the 5 pages I set out to publish.
+I repeated this process everyday during the writing phase to keep the project moving, so I can complete the 5 pages I set out to publish.

-The writing phase for me was a matter of discipline, consistency and execution.
-My only job for the day during this time was to sit down and write all day everyday until all the pages are checked off my list.
+The writing phase was mainly a matter of discipline, consistency and execution.
+My only job for the day during this time was to sit down and write until all the pages are checked off my list.

-“If I want to call myself a writer and actually say that on my website and social media profiles, then I need to start acting like one.”
+I thought if I wanted to call myself a writer and actually say that on my website and social media profiles, then I need to start acting like one.

 17 April: Accountability Publishing Deadline with Larry

 17th April ended up being a complete write-off because I had a power outage at home.
-So I spent the day at my sister’s place and gave myself a break.
 At this point, I’d been working 13 days straight and saw an opportunity to give myself a break.

 I kept my word and showed Larry my ‘good enough’ website on 18th April (1 day late), because I wanted to finish editing.

 The 5 pages I finished were not the same 5 pages I aimed for at the start of the project.
 Knowing I only had 12 days to write and edit the copy, getting it done was more important.

-I wanted to follow my own intuition and work on the pages that came the easiest first, instead of creating unnecessary friction, forcing myself to write the pages I wasn’t yet ready to write.
+I worked on the pages that came the easiest first, rather than creating unnecessary friction for myself — forcing myself to write the pages I wasn’t ready to write yet.

 Accountability was over.

-I was pleased with the 5 pages I produced as a “minimum viable website” but my project was not yet finished.
-I still had 4 more pages I wanted to write to deem this project complete.
+I was pleased with the 5 pages I produced as part of my “minimum viable website” but my project was not finished.
+I still had 4 more pages I wanted to write to deem the project complete.

-So I gave myself another week to finish writing everything I wanted on my website, to make it good enough to tell others about.
+I gave myself another week to finish writing so I feel like I have something good enough to tell people about.

 19 to 25 April: Newsletter Integration and Additional Writing Phase (7 days)

-It was time to decide on an email marketing software, so I can publish newsletters and build my tribe.
+It was time to decide on an ESP (email service provider), so I can publish newsletters and build my tribe.

-I’ve used Aweber and Active Campaign in the past, and I was ready to adopt something new that is a better fit for me going forward.
+I’ve used Aweber and Active Campaign in the past, and wanted something better as I establish myself as a creator.

-Ease of use and well-designed email writing workflow were important to me, so I did some research on ConvertKit to make sure it had everything I wanted in an email marketing tool to help me grow my audience.
+Ease of use and well-designed email writing workflow were important to me, so I did some research to make sure it had everything I needed and wanted.

 I learned how Nathan Barry created ConvertKit, how he runs his company (something to aspire to), and who he built it for… creators like me.
 I wasn’t expecting to love what I saw.

-To my delight, they’ve recently switched to a Freemium Model to help more start up creators like me earn a living.
-It was a no brainer to sign up to a free account to get started.
+To my delight, they’ve recently switched to Freemium Model to help more creators earn a living.
+It was a no brainer for me to sign up.

 I integrated ConvertKit with my website, then tested it to make sure everything worked properly.

-The setup, integration and email writing process were easy and intuitive unlike the painful email creation workflow in Active Campaign.
-I love and appreciate products that are well thought-out and designed!
+The setup, integration and email writing process were easy and intuitive unlike the painful email creation workflow I experienced in Active Campaign.
+I love products that are well designed and thought out!

-Once integration was done, I continued with the same writing process and worked through all the remaining pages until there was 1 page left — the About page.
+Once integration was done, I continued with the same writing process and worked through all the remaining pages.

-It was the hardest one for me to write.
+The About page was the hardest one to write.
 It took me 3 days to complete.

-I was proud that I did finish writing all 9 pages and published them on 25th April. 💪
+All 9 pages were finished and published on 25th April.

-But… before I could do my happy dance, it dawned on me that I needed to setup web analytics to track traffic before I can start telling people about it… so that’s what I did next.
+Before I could do a happy dance, it dawned on me that I needed to setup web analytics to track traffic before I can start telling people about it.

 26 to 29 April: Analytics, Tracking Setup and Refining Phase (4 days)